Non-linear dynamics of the minimal theory of massive gravity: The model and its basic equations

-It should be noticed that the fields $\lambda$ and $\lambda^i$ are Lagrange multipliers which have been introduced as to impose four constraints.
-Such constraints are meant to keep the degrees of freedom of the theory, on any background, equal to two.
+It should be noted that the fields $\lambda$ and $\lambda^i$ are Lagrange multipliers which have been introduced as to impose four constraints.
+Such constraints are meant to keep the degrees of freedom of the theory on any background equal to two.
 This is a crucial step in the construction of MTMG.

-Since there is no Einstein frame for such a theory, and since it is endowed with only two gravity degrees of freedom, MTMG belongs to a type-II minimally modified gravity (MMG) theory, see also \citep{DeFelice:2020eju,Aoki:2020lig,Yao:2020tur} for other examples of type-II MMG.
+As there is no Einstein frame for such a theory, and because it is endowed with only two gravity degrees of freedom, MTMG belongs to a type-II minimally modified gravity (MMG) theory; see also \citep{DeFelice:2020eju,Aoki:2020lig,Yao:2020tur} for other examples of type-II MMG.
 In other words, this construction has led to a theory which, like GR, has only two degrees of freedom.
-Since the constraints are of scalar and vector nature, it is clear that the two tensor modes will be the propagating degrees of freedom of this theory.
+As the constraints are of scalar and vector nature, it is clear that the two tensor modes will be the propagating degrees of freedom of this theory.
 However, such a theory diverges from GR because of the mass of the graviton which differs from zero in general.

-On a FLRW background, MTMG supports two branches, the self accelerating branch and the normal branch.
+On an FLRW background, MTMG supports two branches, the self-accelerating branch and the normal branch.
 Looking for a flat FLRW solution, we give $\tilde{\gamma}_{ij}=\tilde{a}^2\,\delta_{ij}$, where $\tilde{a}$, the fiducial scale factor, represents a time-dependent external field.
-In this case, we can define $X\equiv\tilde{a}/a$, where $a$ is the scale factor of the physical metric, i.e.\ $\gamma_{ij}=a^2\,\delta_{ij}$.
+In this case, we can define $X\equiv\tilde{a}/a$, where $a$ is the scale factor of the physical metric, that is,\ $\gamma_{ij}=a^2\,\delta_{ij}$.
 Then for the self-accelerating branch, the dynamics of $X$ is bounded to satisfy $c_1X^2+2c_2X+c_3=0$.
-This in turn, leads to a contribution to the Friedmann equation in terms of an effective cosmological constant, namely for the self-accelerating branch one has $\rho_{\rm MTMG}=\rho_{\Lambda}={\rm const}$ (this happens even when a pure cosmological constant is set to vanish from the beginning in the MTMG theory).
+This in turn leads to a contribution to the Friedmann equation in terms of an effective cosmological constant, namely for the self-accelerating branch one has $\rho_{\rm MTMG}=\rho_{\Lambda}={\rm const}$ (this happens even when a pure cosmological constant is set to vanish from the beginning in the MTMG theory).